 Table 1- Effect of transplanting windows and varieties on growth and yield of rice

+Explain the significance of C.D. ?????; S.Em ??????

+The values in the table do not highlight the statistical analysis performed, which compares the effect of different treatments with significance levels at a 5% probability threshold on the agromorphological and yield parameters of rice that were determined or measured.
+It is essential to add the comparison letters a, b, etc. to the values in the table and the probability (p-value) to clarify the table.

 3. RESULTS AND DISCUSSION

+IMPORTANT RESULTS ARE NOT PROVIDED TO EVALUATE THE WORK:

+Here, there are no results on the physical and chemical properties of the soil, even though soil samples were analyzed in the laboratory.

+Here too, there are no rainfall or temperature records for the test period.

-3.1 Effect of transplanting windows: Results of analysis of mean data indicated that growth, yield and yield attributes of rice differ significantly under crop transplanted in different transplanting windows.3.1.1 Plant height
+3.1 Effect of transplanting windows: Results of analysis of mean data indicated that growth, yield and yield attributes of rice differ significantly under crop transplanted in different transplanting windows.
+YES, that may be the result, but it's not up for discussion.

+3.1.1 Plant height

 The summer paddy transplanted during 3 MW has recorded significantly highest plant height at harvest (96.2 cm) and it was at par with transplanting in 5 MW (93.4 cm) and significantly superior over 1 MW (85.9 cm) and 7 MW (76.6 cm) at harvest (Khalifa,2009).
 This trend was observed throughout the growth period of the paddy.
 This might be due to congenial climatic condition for better seedling and further growth and development of summer paddy crop.
 The similar results were found by Paraye and Khandalkar, 1994.

 3.1.2 Number of tillers per plant The transplanting of different varieties of summer paddy at 3 MW recorded significantly higher number of tillers per plant at harvest (20.2) and it was at par with the transplanting of paddy at 5 MW at harvest (19.6) (Rakesh and Sharma,2004).
 The lowest number of tillers per plant (16.1) was observed at harvest when transplanting was done in 7 MW.
 This trend was observed throughout the growth period of the paddy.
+YES, that may be the result, but it's not up for discussion.

 3.1.3 Number of spikes per plant The number of spikes per plant was maximum (19.3) when transplanted at 3 MW which was significantly superior over rest of the transplanting windows 1 MW (17.3) and 7 MW (15.4) except it was at par with transplanting at 5 MW (18.8) (Nazir, 1994).
+YES, that may be the result, but it's not up for discussion.

 3.1.3 Length of spike The length of spikes of paddy was recorded highest when transplanted during 3 MW (24.1 cm) which was at par with 5 MW (23.4 cm) which is superior over 1 MW (21.5 cm).
 Significantly, the lowest length of spikelet was observed in 7 MW (19.2 cm).
 The variation in number of spikes per plant by the various transplanting windows might be associated with changing climatic conditions with transplanting windows altered the spikes per plant.
 These results corroborate with the finding of Nazir (1994).
+YES, that may be the result, but it's not up for discussion.